emsesp/EMS-ESP32/README.md

 ![Telnet](doc/telnet/telnet_example.JPG)

 If you hit 'q' and Enter, it will toggle verbose logging and you will see more details.
-I use ANSI colours with white text for info messages, green for well formatted telegram packages which the correct CRC, Red for corrupt packages and Yellow for send responses.
+I use ANSI colors with white text for info messages, green for well formatted telegram packages which the correct CRC, Red for corrupt packages and Yellow for send responses.

 ![Telnet](doc/telnet/telnet_verbose.JPG)